Privacy Risk Management policies

 To edit a policy, follow the steps below:

-In the Microsoft 365 compliance center, locate Priva Privacy Risk Management in the left navigation.
+In the Microsoft Purview compliance portal, locate Priva Privacy Risk Management in the left navigation.
 From the drop-down menu, select Policies.

 Select the policy you want to edit from its row on the Policies page, which brings up that policy's details page.